Vahe1994/AQLM/README.md

 - `--quant_model` - path to quantized model weights.
 - `--dataset` - path or name of the calibration dataset
 - `--nsamples` - the number of calibration data _sequences_ (train + validation).
 If this parameter is not set, take all calibration data avaialble.
-- `--val_size` - the number of validation sequences for early stopping on block finetuning.
+- `--val_size` - the number of validation sequences for early stopping on end-to-end finetuning.
 By default equal to 0.
 Must be smaller than `--nsamples`.
+- `--gradient_checkpointing` - whether to use gradient checkpointing.
+Reduces peak memory usage at the cost of longer runtime.

 **Note** for larger models one would need multi-GPU training.
 At the moment, FSDP training is not implemented and the model is finetuned on a single process with parameters sharded across available devices.